IMF, World Bank visit Argentina for financial system checkup

-BUENOS AIRES (Reuters) - Officials from the International Monetary Fund and the World Bank arrived in Argentina on Tuesday to evaluate the country’s financial system as part of checkups agreed among Group of 20 nations, state news agency Telam reported.
+BUENOS AIRES, March 5 (Reuters) - Officials from the International Monetary Fund and the World Bank arrived in Argentina on Tuesday to evaluate the country’s financial system as part of checkups agreed among Group of 20 nations, state news agency Telam reported.

 Argentina belongs to the G20 and to the IMF, but in the last five years it has refused to allow the Fund to carry out routine annual evaluations of economic conditions for political reasons.